amanzi/ats-regression-tests/README.md

 Surface and subsurface reactive transport

-* [`surface_decay_ingrowth`](https://github.com/amanzi/ats-regression-tests/blob/master/07_reactive_transport/reactive_transport-surface_decay_ingrowth.xml) A two-specie system where the first specie decays into the second (daughter) specie.
+* [`surface_decay_ingrowth`](https://github.com/amanzi/ats-regression-tests/blob/master/07_reactive_transport/reactive_transport-surface_decay_ingrowth.xml) A two-species system where the first species decays into the second (daughter) species.
 A radioactive decay problem.
 * `surface_decay_ingrowth_logical` The same problem on a logical mesh.
 * `subsurface_decay_ingrowth` The same problem on a 2D transect.
 * `integrated_decay_ingrowth` The same problem on surface + subsurface.